Bulk viscosity in strong and electroweak matter: Results and discussion

 \subsection{Bulk viscosity in HRGM and PLSM}

-To draw a picture for the temperature dependence of $\zeta$ around the quark-hadron phase transition, we confront our PLSM calculations with recent lattice QCD results \cite{Sakai:2007cm} and compare these with the HRGM estimations.
+To draw a picture for the temperature dependence of $\zeta$ around the hadron--quark phase transition, we confront our PLSM calculations with recent lattice QCD results \cite{Sakai:2007cm,PhysRevD.98.054515} and compare these with the HRGM estimations.
 From the convincing agreement above $T_c$, the integrability with the HRGM calculations, and the resulting parameterizations various conclusions can be drawn now.
 First, they affirm the certainty of the methodology utilized in the present work, namely, Eq. (\ref{eq:zeta1}) as deduced from BUU and KG approachs.
-The KG approach was also utilized in the lattice QCD simulations \cite{Sakai:2007cm}, as elaborated in section \ref{sec:LQCDbv}.
-Second, they propose an essential extension to temperatures below $T_c$ and accordingly help in characterizing the possible impacts the quark-hadron phase transition on $\zeta$, which are apparently very significant.
-Last but not least, they motivate the attempt of the present work to cover a wider range of higher temperatures and then to initiate implications in heavy-ion collisions \cite{Bernhard:2016tnd} and physics of early Universe \cite{Tawfik:2019jsa}.
+It should be noticed that the KG approach was also utilized in the lattice QCD simulations \cite{Sakai:2007cm}, as elaborated in section \ref{sec:LQCDbv}.
+Second, they propose an essential extension to temperatures below $T_c$ and accordingly help in characterizing the possible impacts the hadron--quark phase transition on $\zeta$, which are apparently very significant.
+Last but not least, they motivate the attempt of the present work to cover a wider range of higher temperatures and then to initiate implications on heavy--ion collisions \cite{Bernhard:2016tnd} and on physics of the early Universe \cite{Tawfik:2019jsa}.

 It is worthy highlighting that the HRGM and PLSM calculations are based on Eq. (\ref{eq:zetaBUU}), which in turn is equivalent to the first line of Eq. (\ref{eq:zeta1}).
 The same was done in generating the lattice QCD calculations \cite{Sakai:2007cm}.
 The results, which are based on the entire Eq. (\ref{eq:zeta1}), shall be presented in section \ref{sec:bvlqcd}.